Duy-Phuong/spring-docs/Note git/guide code/angular.md

 ```

-Using this new syntax is completely optional, the traditional syntax (using providers[] ) will still work.
-The "new syntax" does offer one advantage though: Services can be loaded lazily by Angular (behind the scenes) and redundant code can be removed automatically.
+Using this new syntax is **completely optional**, the traditional syntax (using `providers[]` ) will still work.
+The "new syntax" does offer one advantage though: Services **can be loaded lazily** by Angular (behind the scenes) and redundant code can be removed automatically.
 This can lead to a better performance and loading speed - though this really only kicks in for bigger services and apps in general.

 ## 10. Course Project - Services & Dependency Injection

 ### 1. Introduction

+Which services do we need?

+Let's have a look at our application again, this is the application the way it looks right now.

+Now services allow us to centralize tasks, manage data in a central place and so on.

+So we probably need a service for both feature areas, we will need a shopping list service and a recipe service.
+The shopping list service managing our shopping list and we will also access it from the

+recipe, from the recipe area because we want to add items to the shopping list from there and well the recipe service, that will be responsible for managing our recipe, managing the data there and so on.

 ### 2. Setting up the Services